-&quot;Initiation" is acceptance of the shelter of a bona fide ISKCON guru and commitment to follow the principles laid down by the authorities within ISKCON.
+&lt;sup>3 "Initiation" is acceptance of the shelter of a bona fide ISKCON guru and commitment to follow the principles laid down by the authorities within ISKCON.

-Sanga" is a registered congregational programme which involves regular congregational spiritual development meetings (usually held at least once every month) led by an experienced practising devotee recognised by the temple.
+&lt;sup>4 "Sanga" is a registered congregational programme which involves regular congregational spiritual development meetings (usually held at least once every month) led by an experienced practising devotee recognised by the temple.

-&lt;sup>5 See footnote 4 (above).
+&lt;sup>5 See footnote 4, above.

-Authority will use the random allocation facility within the Synergy "Admissions and Transfers System" pupil data base which is used for allocations.
+final place living an identical distance from the school in question, the Authority will use the random allocation facility within the Synergy "Admissions and Transfers System" pupil data base which is used for allocations.